Chandler's disease: Bone grafting

 Non-vascularized bone grafts are used from many different sources to fill in the areas where dead bone were in the FH.
 Many times it is done using the holes made when CD is done which is the most common way to do it.
 Other ways to do it is to make a separate surgical window to the FH or to go through the neck of the femur.
 The disadvantage to this is that during the procedure the patients hip needs to be dislocated which can cause problems afterwards.
 The bone graft can help prevent osteoarthritis by helping restore some of the shape of the femoral head.
-When vascularized bone graft is used though it helps increase more than other types since the grafts them selves already have prebuilt vessels and the body can form new ones off of those.
+When vascularized bone graft is used though it helps increase more than other types since the grafts themselves already have prebuilt vessels and the body can form new ones off of those.

 Tantalum implants

 Tantalum implants are used with CD and since they are porous they offer great structural support for the bone to grow into.
 These are best useful when bone graft causes too much risk but CD is too unstable on its own.